l0wigh/Fluorite/EVO2.md

 - [X] Cursor warping should never refocus !
 - [X] ?
 Add a way to recognize a missplaced floating and fix it's workspace to the current monitor it's in
      - Kinda done I think ?
+- [X] Disable master offset changing when in fullscreen or in stacked layout